BigGiantHead84/Getting-and-Cleaning-Data-Courseproject/readme.md

 This repository contains work done for courseproject in "Getting and Cleaning Data" offered by John Hopkins University via Coursera.org.

 Main workfiles are:
-run_analysis.R -- R script that contains all needed functionalities to read below data files into R and process them as requested by project assignment.
+`run_analysis.R` -- R script that contains all needed functionalities to read below data files into R and process them as requested by project assignment.
 NOTE: R script except that following packages and their dependencies are installes:
-	"dplyr"
+	..*"dplyr"
-	"tidyverse"
+	..*"tidyverse"
-	"readr"
+	..*"readr"

 ### Course Project assignment: